mkj/dropbear/SMALL.md

 You can also experiment with optimisation flags such as `-Os`.
 Note that in some cases these flags actually seem to increase size, so experiment before deciding.

-Of course using small C libraries such as uClibc and dietlibc can also help.
+Of course using small C libraries such as musl can also help.

 ---
 Libtommath has its own default `CFLAGS` to improve speed.
 You can use